Kayty24/Kayty24.github.io/readme.md

 ## Tasks

 - [x]  Created fauna page for ARCTIC FOX
 - [x]  Collected content and resources for the project
 - [x]  Created a consistent header, navigation, and footer area for the group project
 - [x]  Created a style guide for the project
 - [x]  Made pages responsive
 - [x]  Created fauna page for ARCTIC HARE
 - [x]  Created fauna page for KILLER WHALE
 - [x]  Created animal merchandise page

-## Learning curve and challenges
+## Leaning curve and challenges

 - Learned how to use google fonts
 - Learned how to use images as bullets in lists